Lissotesta strebeli

 Lissotesta strebeli is a species of sea snail, a marine gastropod mollusk, unassigned in the superfamily Seguenzioidea.

 Description

 The shell grows to a height of 2.2 mm.
+It is characterized by a smooth shell.

 Distribution

-This marine species occurs off the South Shetland Islands at depths between 220 m and 311 m.
+This species occurs off the South Shetland Islands at depths between 220 m and 311 m.
+It has also been found in the Weddell Sea and was originally found near Gauss station in the Davis Sea.
+It is relatively common within its genus.